dropbox/nsot/docs/development.rst

     # Install lodaash, updating package.json with a new dependency
     $ npm install lodash --save
     $ npm shrinkwrap --dev

-We use npmfiles to  distribute only "main" files.
+    # Update VENDOR_SRC in gulpfile.js with the source files to include

-Most packages don't consider consider the minified versions of their project to be their main files so you'll likely also need to update the ``overrides`` section of ``package.json`` with which files to distribute.
+We explicitly include minified versions of web dependencies, so after updating ``package.json`` with the new package you need to update the VENDOR_SRC variable in ``gulpfile.js`` to let the build workflow know which files to include.

 .. _versioning: